South Africa Visa

 The first thing you need to do is gather all the required documents (mentioned earlier in the post).
 Then, you need to contact the South African Embassy or Consulate closest to you and book an appointment.

 This is also the perfect time to find out whether you need to pay the visa fee with cash or a card.
-You can also ask some questions for some additional information.
+You can also ask some questions for additional information.

 On the day of your appointment, make sure you're there at least half an hour before your chosen time slot (don't forget all your documents).
 During your appointment, you'll need to answer a few questions about your travels and give your biometrics, submit your documents, and pay the visa fee.